codefionn/pgcl/README.md

 reduced as long as they cannot be reduced any longer.
 This means that the ``5 + 2`` reduced is ``7``, but also that ``3 + x`` is still ``3 + x``.

-The interpreter is designed in a way, that in debug mode (command line options:
+The interpreter is designed in a way, that in debug mode (command line option:
-``-v``), each reduce step can be seen granulary.
-This should better help understanding the execution steps.
+``-v``) each reduce step can be seen granulary.
+This should help understand the execution steps that are being done.

 And `0.1 + 0.2 == 0.3` is true here ...